butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 Our intention is to create the cruel and the scariest token that has ever been made.

 There are two main periods.
 One is a sowing period and other is the reaping period.
-- Sowing period consists of rewarding the token transfers, every 10 minutes, at random.
+- Sowing period consists of rewarding the token transfers, every 10 minutes, at random intervals.
 - Reaping period consists of burning the most inactive accounts and taking 50% from them.